It's common knowledge by now that 1992 wasn't a banner year for Britain's royal family.

-And so, in addition to becoming parents in 2003, Sophie and Edward dedicated themselves solely to the job of royalty—and senior working royals they've remained, only increasing their share of the workload as time has gone by and the queen has lightened her own schedule (slightly).
+And so, in addition to becoming parents in 2003, Sophie and Edward dedicated themselves solely to the job of royalty—and senior working royals they've remained, only increasing their share of the workload as time went by and the queen started thinning her schedule.

-In fact, they were among the first in the family this month to venture back into making in-person appearances following the COVID-19 lockdown, which they spent working remotely at Bagshot Park, their home in Surrey—which is about a 20-minute drive from Windsor Castle, where the queen and Philip chose to do their social distancing.
+In fact, the Earl and Countess of Wessex were among the first in the family to venture back into making in-person appearances following the COVID-19 lockdown, which they spent working remotely at Bagshot Park.
+Their 56-room home in Surrey, a wedding gift from the queen, is also about a 20-minute drive from Windsor Castle, where the queen and Philip were doing their social distancing.
 Sophie was also known to be volunteering at a nearby food bank.

-"For parents and carers, it can be a daunting time to help our children and young people through this period of uncertainty but please don't feel alone," said the countess, a patron of the NSPCC children's services center and help line.
+"For parents and carers, it can be a daunting time to help our children and young people through this period of uncertainty but please don't feel alone," said the countess, a patron of the U.K.'s National Society for the Prevention of Cruelty to Children's service center and help line.
 "Make use of the resources out there and the fantastic digital communities that are sharing and supporting them.
 Stay safe and thinking of you all."

-This week she visited the NSPCC office (one of her 70 patronages), where she met with workers and sat in on a Childline counseling shift.
+That June, as the world was opening up, she visited the NSPCC office (one of her more than 70 patronages), where she met with workers and sat in on a Childline counseling shift.

-She and Edward have been subject to the usual trouble-in-paradise rumors over the years, but they've always enjoyed support from the queen (and the occasional stated denial from the Palace when absolutely necessary) and, more importantly, from each other.
+The Wessexes were subject to the usual trouble-in-paradise rumors over the years, but they always had the queen's support (and the occasional assist from the Palace's communications office when absolutely necessary), as well as each other's.